Skydddoogg/soa2019_group2/service/post/README.md

     ```
     /* Example of request body */
     {
-        subject: "math",
+        subject: 'math',
-        level: "upper-secondary",
+        level: 'upper-secondary',
-        startTime: "8.00",
+        startTime: '8.00',
-        endTime: "12.00",
+        endTime: '12.00',
-        location: "Mega Bangna",
+        location: 'Mega Bangna',
-        expectPrice: "300",
+        expectPrice: '300',
-        detail: "This is an example of detail",
+        detail: 'This is an example of detail',
     }
     ```
     Return ```201 CREATED``` with an information of created post